FrancescoBellini92/UFEND_3/readme.md

 Client-side, js code handles requests to-from the backend and UI update logic.
 Performance impact is kepts low by caching elements.
 Logic runs in an enclosed main function to avoid exposing global variables.

 Project is deployed at https://ufend-weather-journal.herokuapp.com/
+#
+## Dependencies

+Please refer to package.json for dependencies

+#
+## How to run
+npm start will run the server, which is providing a small API as well as serving the main page